mwale1996/demand_forecaster/README.md

 The project is intended to show the process of progressing from EDA to machine learning app.

-Major kudos to the developers of the pandas, pycaret, streamlit, streamlit-aggrid, statsmodels, plotly and numpy libraries
+Major kudos to the developers of the pandas, pycaret, streamlit, streamlit-aggrid, statsmodels, plotly and numpy libraries.